syncfusion-content/maui-toolkit-docs/maui-toolkit/Installation/install-nuget-packages.md

 3. Select the **Syncfusion.Maui.Toolkit** package, choose the appropriate version, and click **Install**.
 Accept the license terms to complete the installation.

-4. Once the installation is complete, your application will have all the necessary **Syncfusion assemblies** required to begin developing using the [Syncfusion .NET MAUI Toolkit components](https://www.syncfusion.com/maui-controls).
+4. Once the installation is complete, your application will have all the necessary **Syncfusion assemblies** required to begin developing using the **Syncfusion .NET MAUI Toolkit components**.

 ## Installation using Dotnet (.NET) CLI